Student Work Hours for Employment at Boston University

 For Full-Time Graduate Students

-Full-time graduate students should not work more than 20 hours per week during any academic period (fall semester, spring semester, or either summer term) in which they are classified as full-time, either by registration or by certification.
+Full-time graduate students should typically not work more than 20 hours per week during any academic period (fall semester, spring semester, or either summer term) in which they are classified as full-time, either by registration or by certification.

-During official University break periods, such as Intersession and spring break, or during any academic period in which these students are not classified as full-time, either by registration or certification, they should not work more than 40 hours per week.
+During official University break periods, such as Intersession and spring break, or during any academic period in which these students are not classified as full-time, either by registration or certification, students should not work more than 40 hours per week.